Forge Home

 Installing on Puppet Open Source

-The toml-rb gem needs to be installed in the Puppetserver gem space, which can be done with the influxdb::profile::toml class in the InfluxDB module.
+If using toml template format (default), the toml-rb gem needs to be installed in the Puppetserver gem space, which can be done with the influxdb::profile::toml class in the InfluxDB module.

 To collect PostgreSQL metrics, FOSS users can apply the puppet_operational_dashboards::profile::foss_postgres_access class to any postgres nodes to configure authentication and grants for a telegraf user to connect.
 This class has a dependency on the puppetlabs/puppetdb and puppetlabs/postgresql modules, and you must use the puppetlabs/puppetdb module to configure SSL for postgres.
 See the documentation here.